robcarver17/skipperman/docs/import_membership_list_help.md

 This is likely to happen if a sailor was originally added to the system as part of an event but we didn't know if they were members or not.
 The sailor is marked in the system as a member.

-*If a sailor is in the membership list, and an identical sailor is already in the system marked as a non-member
+*If a sailor is in the membership list, and an identical sailor is already in the system marked as a non-member*

 The sailor has joined the club.
 We mark them as current members.

 *If a sailor is in the membership list, and an identical sailor is already in the system marked as a lapsed member*

-Looks like the sailor has rejoined - we mark them as current members.
+Looks like the sailor has rejoined - or belatedly paid their membership fees - we mark them as current members.

 *If a sailor is in the system as a current member, but doesn't appear in the imported membership list*